schollii/pypubsub/docs/about.rst

 PyPI.
 In the end, the author renamed his project and sf.net/projects/pypubsub was available for my taking.

-After using Pypubsub version 2 for a bit I wasn't really happy with it, so I went back to the drawing board to support topic and message data documentation, definition and validation started.
+After using PyPubSub version 2 for a bit I wasn't really happy with it, so I went back to the drawing board to support topic and message data documentation, definition and validation started.
 Version 3.0.0, completed some time in 2008, achieved this via keyword-based message data and topic definition providers.
-Version 3 also added support for tracking Pypubsub activity such as listener subscription, topic creation, and sending messages, very useful in large applications.
+Version 3 also added support for tracking PyPubSub activity such as listener subscription, topic creation, and sending messages, very useful in large applications.

-Version 3 of Pypubsub was not compatible with v2 or v1, so I couldn't directly upgrade wx.lib.pubsub to it without at least supporting a deprecated v1 for a while.
+Version 3 of PyPubSub was not compatible with v2 or v1, so I couldn't directly upgrade wx.lib.pubsub to it without at least supporting a deprecated v1 for a while.
 This led to version 3.1.0 in early 2010, which supported the v1 API via a setupv1.py configuration module that could be imported before the first import of pubsub.
-This was quite a challenge as there was a fair bit of commonality between Pypubsub v1 and v3, but also some significant differences.
+This was quite a challenge as there was a fair bit of commonality between PyPubSub v1 and v3, but also some significant differences.
 In retrospect I should not have done that because it made the code rather complex.
 I did a good job of it so it was easy to make fixes, but it could be a pain to troubleshoot.
 If I had to walk the same mile again, I would